Asishsai01/TrafficTelligence-Advanced-Traffic-Volume-Estimation-with-Machine-Learning/README.md

 - Estimate current and future traffic volume accurately
 - Analyze traffic patterns and trends using data visualization
-- Build and compare machine learning models (Random Forest, XGBoost, LSTM, etc.)
+- Build and compare ML models (Random Forest, XGBoost, LSTM, etc.)
 - Provide a reusable pipeline for training and prediction
 - Enable integration with real-time data sources for deployment